Aimmig/MaStR_tool/README.md

 To execute the examples provided first add the cloned directory to your path e.g. export PYTHONPATH=/path/to/cloned_dir

-The workflow usage is something like the following (see also provided examples):
+The workflow usage is something like the following:
 - Download data for one energy carrier using the provided Mastrdata class
 - define additional columns and their translations as dict depending on the energy carrier
 - define and apply custom query string filter depending on the energy carrier
 - using the provided DataFilter to apply general filters not depending on the energy carrier
 - using the provided PostProcessing to e.g. adjust names of manufactureres, format power values as needed and in the last step rename the columns to match OSM

+Some filters can be used (see the help page of script) directly as options, others can be added via custom query strings "key1 = 'value1' and/or key2 = 'value2' and/or ...."